-Now, according to Skorokhod's representation theorem, there exists a probability space in which the convergence~(\ref{eq:cvXn}) holds \as and therefore in probability.
-It is then possible in this new probability space to build a sequence of random variable which has the same law as $(\mathcal{R}_n)_{n≥1}$, and which depends on $(|X_n|)_{n≥0}$ and $\mathcal{\Fb}^{R^1}$ as initially.
-Now the convergence of~(\ref{eq:cvT}) implies that in probability of $\mathcal{R}_n$ in the new probability space towards the the real tree coded by the continuous time height process.
-This implies the convergence in probability (still in this space) of the couple ${c_n}^{-1}\Big((|X_n|)_{t≥0},\mathcal{R}_n\Big)$ towards $\mu\Big( (H_{m_X^{-1}t})_{t≥0},\mathcal{T}_{(H_{m_X^{-1}t})_{0≤t≤1}} \Big)$, convergence which then holds in law for the initial couple (which was in the initial probability space).
-We mention that if we do not specify the Laplace transform of $Y$ as in the statement of Theorem~\ref{th:forest}, then $Y$ is defined up to a multiplicative constant and therefore we can get rid of the multiplicative constants $\mu$, $m_X$, $m_R$ and in $c_n$. $ □$
+This can be seen by the following reasoning.
+According to Skorokhod's representation theorem, there exists a probability space in which the convergence~(\ref{eq:cvXn}) holds \as and therefore in probability.
+It is then possible in this new probability space to build a sequence of random variables which has same law as $(\mathcal{R}_n)_{n≥1}$, and which depends on $(|X_n|)_{n≥0}$ and $\mathcal{\Fb}^{R^1}$ as initially.
+Now thanks to the convergence of $\mathcal{T}_{H_R^1}$ in this space, the convergence of~(\ref{eq:cvT}) implies the convergence in probability of $\mathcal{R}_n$ in the new probability space towards the real tree coded by the continuous time height process.
+This implies the convergence in probability (still in this space) of the couple $c_n^{-1}\Big((|X_n|)_{t≥0},\mathcal{R}_n\Big)$ towards $\mu\Big( (H_{m_X^{-1}t})_{t≥0},\Tr_{(H_{m_X^{-1}t})_{0≤t≤1}} \Big)$, convergence which then holds in law for the initial couple (which was in the initial probability space). \end{proof}